 We can deal with that weakness in two constructive ways.

 First, we can seek other means of support.
-For example, trust may be a weak basis for knowledge of truth and goodness rooted in undifferentiated experience, but it avoids the prejudice that characterizes belief.
+For example, trust may be a weak basis for knowledge of truth and goodness rooted in undistilled experience, but it avoids the prejudice that characterizes belief.
 Authorities can earn trust, whether they be personal or institutional, and it is reasonable for us to give what has been earned.
-Even weak judgments are far preferable to the most passionate beliefs if we value truth over error.We begin life with such helplessness that our trust forms before our judgment does.
-Once reason becomes operational, it always seeks stronger evidence, and that is often found, so trust itself transmutes to a more reliable conviction.
+Given the zealotry with which we protect our individualism, we are unlikely to surrender our agency.
+Many institutions — the family, government, societal hierarchies — can appeal to our sanction even when we are unwilling to extend trust.
+Empiricism and expertise, have proved capable of discovering some kinds of truth and a reasoning competence can guide thinking persons to moral consensus.We begin life with such helplessness that our trust forms before our judgment does.
+Once reason becomes operational, it always seeks stronger evidence, and that is often found, so trust is revoked and agency proclaimed.
 Both our reasoning and our evidence tends toward refinement as we mature, and it is no small thing to replace childish beliefs with better evidence and reasoning as we grow in wisdom.

 But we never grow wise enough to outgrow our need for belief.
 No matter how carefully we try to find firmer footing, at times all we can do is to embrace both beliefs and the uncertainties they signify.
 We face many aspects of reality that we simply cannot know.
 The temptation in the face of such inscrutability is to premature closure, to fill in the blanks of our knowledge of the true with the sirens of desire.
 Perhaps the deepest well of wisdom involves knowing when that alloy of natural and preferential freedom is permissible and when our quest for truth and search for anomaly should continue.
-It should be clear that supporting our choices by belief should be the last rather than the first task of judgment, that we must defer belief to the uncharted seas beyond knowledge rather than its deepest springs.
+It should be clear that supporting our choices by belief should be the last rather than the first task of judgment, that we must defer belief to the uncharted frontier beyond knowledge rather than the public square.
 That beautiful, fragile bubble of belief is still necessary for those live options about which we simply cannot achieve knowledge: questions of unknowable future outcomes, issues of the afterlife, problems of ultimate meaning.
 At the fringes of what we can know, beyond what we can hope to achieve with better reasoning or evidence, lies a corona of beliefs illuminated dimly by those things we do know.
 The forms of beliefs shift as the light of our knowledge changes, highlighting some and throwing others into deeper shadow.
 This frontier where knowledge must end, where it has no choice but to touch upon pure desire, seems the proper domain of belief.